Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 <iframe src="http://embed.plnkr.co/QDqM52p6ZX8JVClWykjV/preview" style="width:100%; height:320px" frameborder="0"></iframe>

 Of course it does.
-No more fear when mising Angular with "non angular" stuff.
+No more fear when mixing Angular with "non angular" stuff.

 ## Properties